 Gladney to Dallas should be a dream scenario for all Cowboys fans.
 Imagine a player who brings so much swagger to a locker room in need, especially one who has the potential to be a team captain from Year 1.
 The TCU corner’s play speaks for itself.
 Gladney is the most physical cornerback in this entire class, no doubt about it.
 If he’s allowed to play press-man at the next level, forget good routes, as receivers won’t even be getting off of the line of scrimmage.

 His physicality is an umbrella for his entire skillset, as he uses it throughout the play.
-His excellent feet and hips allow him to match receivers until the ball is thrown.
+His excellent mobility allows him to match receivers until the ball is thrown.
 If that ball is thrown, he fights for it until he knows the receiver isn’t making the catch.
 Whether that’s just using his arms to slap it away, ripping it out while the receiver tries to complete the process of the catch, or just having the instincts to plant and drive on a route concept he recognizes, his scrappiness doesn’t give an inch.
 The former Horned Frog can travel step-for-step with the opposing team’s best receiver without breaking a sweat, make no mistake.

 Gladney’s frame is indeed small, but he doesn’t care.
 He plays like he’s 6″5 and 230 pounds.
 While yes, his overaggressiveness does sometimes get the better of him and he commits a lot of penalties as a result, the feistiness cannot be ignored here.
 This is a guy who can energize an entire locker room with one hit, one interception, one pass breakup, anything.
 Turning his head to track the ball is another one of his flaws, but similar to those of C.J.
 Henderson, Gladney’s flaws are also very coachable.
-If new defensive coordinator Mike Nolan wants a player who can instantly give his defense an identity, this is most definitely the pick to make.
+If new defensive coordinator Mike Nolan wants a player who can instantly give his defense an identity, this is most definitely the pick to make (see depth chart here).

 18. Miami Dolphins- Xavier McKinney, S, Alabama

 McKinney allows you to run whatever coverage you want.
 Whether that’s Cover 3 Buzz, Cover 1 Hole, or Cover 0 Blitz, he’s perfect as a strong safety in all of them.
 It’s not just that he’s one of the most effective box defenders in the league, but also that he can even rush the passer from any alignment.
-Furthermore, if Miami really wanted to play him as a nickel defender, he’d be just fine, but they would be wasting his potential if they did so.
+Furthermore, if Miami really wanted to play him as a nickel defender, he’d be just fine, but they would be wasting him if they did so.

 Furthermore, McKinney’s tackling really shows up on tape.
 He’s not afraid to hit people at all, even with limited size and stature.
-Strong safety is the perfect role for him as long as Flores and defensive coordinator Patrick Graham can help be more instinctive and aware of his coverage responsibilities.
+Strong safety is the perfect role for him as long as Flores can help be more instinctive and aware of his coverage responsibilities.
 He’s not going to be Derwin James from Day 1, but his ceiling is definitely that high.
 Former Patriots’ coaches have the tendency to turn any defensive back into fantastic coverage players, so McKinney will definitely be a great deep safety and a good box safety if need be.
 Best player available, make the pick.

 19. Las Vegas Raiders- Jordan Love, QB, Utah State